 You've seen compasses in cars or toy compasses - neither of these have a noticable needle and are called "Card Compasses".
 Actually, there is a magnetic piece like a needle, but it has a paper disk (card) glued to it or has a plastic ball around it that is free to rotate.
 As the vehicle turns, the card (or ball) remains fixed so the part you see changes.
 These are fine for general directions, but not helpful for what we want to do.

 No matter the compass, one end of the needle always points North.
 On our mountaineering compasses, it is almost always the RED end, but its a good idea to test your compass before starting to use it.

-If you are north of the equator, stand facing the sun around lunchtime.
+If you are north of the equator, stand facing the sun around lunchtime with your compass resting in your hand in front of you.
 Whichever end of the needle points towards the sun is South and the end that points at you is North.

 If you're 'down under' the North end points towards the sun and the South end points at you.